 Meadow and I eventually fall asleep.
 Around 7 am, I’m awakened by movement.
 I open my eyes to see Meadow sitting up.
 “Meadow!
 Good girl!”
 I say excitedly.
 This is progress; this is huge.
 “Do you want to go outside?”
 Before I finish the sentence, Meadow is leaning forward to get her hind legs underneath her.
 Helping her up, I usher her unsteadily toward the door.
 Out in the yard, she immediately pees and poops.
 I’ve never before been so excited about normal bodily functions.
 We head back into the house, where she goes straight to her normal sleeping spot beside my bed.
 Her gait is wobbly, but she’s moving under her own power.
 As she settles down, we both heave a huge sigh of relief.

 Within a few days, Meadow’s gait is back to normal.
-She doesn’t have the lingering head tilt common with vestibular disease, but displayed every other symptom.
+She doesn’t have the lingering head tilt common with vertigo, but displayed every other symptom.
 Follow-up blood work discloses that she’s hypothyroid, a possible cause of vestibular disease.

 After the dust settled, I shared my experience with friends.
 Many had similar stories involving taking their dog to a veterinary emergency clinic.
 One - a vet - has seen several cases in her clinic.
 Sharing our stories can help prepare us in the event our dogs – especially our old dogs – suffer a sudden episode, making it less scary.
 Seek medical treatment when appropriate, but if a diagnosis doesn’t ring true, trust your own observations and get another opinion.
 You know your dog better than anyone.